telerik/xaml-docs/controls/radlistbox/how-to/group-items.md

 	End Class
 {{endregion}}

-Next thing you have to do is to create a new class named ViewModel – inside it you need to initialize two collections.
+Next, you create a new class named ViewModel – inside it you need to initialize two collections.
 The first collection will be used as a source for the __CollectionViewSource__ while the second one will be the __CollectionViewSource__ itself:

 #### __[C#]  ViewModel creation__